jeffThu/golang-cheat-sheet/README.md

 ## Panic

+#### follow content From jeffThu

 One goroutine panic without defer-recover will kill all goroutines.
-From jeffThu

 One goroutine panic with defer-recover will no impact other goroutines.
-From jeffThu
 ```go
 package main